Canfry/todo-app-v2-backend/README.md

     - Create React App using Vite: `yarn create vite`
     - For this project we are using Typescript
     - Intall the needed dependencies:
-    - yarn add react-query axios framer-motion
+    - yarn add @tanstack/react-query axios framer-motion
     - Tailwindcss: follow [this instructions](https://tailwindcss.com/docs/guides/vite)
     - Running the app: